Business Information Topic Committee

 , and sample reports

-now lists only providers who support COUNTER Code of Practice Release 4.
-The Standing Committee is also working to ensure that SUSHI support materials are congruent with the new community web site, USUS
+.
+The Standing Committee is also working to ensure that SUSHI support materials are congruent with USUS, the community web site

-The SUSHI-Lite Working Group is now evaluating, for final publication, its draft NISO Technical Report
+The SUSHI-Lite Working Group is continuing to modify its draft NISO Technical Report

 ) are to: